dmikey/snapsdk/SPEC.md

 objects is a dictionary that provides a layer of abstraction for methods of the SDK or library.
 Each object can contain various methods.

 methods is a dictionary that describes the functions provided by the SDK or library.
-Each method is an object that can contain various properties, such as operationId, summary, description, parameters, and returnType.
+Each method is an object that can contain various properties, such as operationId, summary, description, parameters, returnType, and receiver.

 ```yaml
     objects: